yangchristina/productive-hours-tracker/README.md

 *Why is this project of interest to you?*

 This projects interests me as i read the book *When: The Scientific Secrets of Perfect Timing* by Daniel H. Pink, which made me want to track my energy levels so that I can use my time more efficiently by planning my day around these patterns.

 ## User Stories
-- As a user, I want to be able to log energy level out of 10 for a certain time of day
+- As a user, I want to be able to log energy, focus and motivation levels out of 10 for a certain time of day
-- As a user, I want to be able to quickly log my energy level for my current time of day
+- As a user, I want to be able to quickly log my productivity levels for my current time of day
-- As a user, I want to be able to view my past logs, ordered by date of energy log
+- As a user, I want to be able to view my past logs, ordered by date of log
-- As a user, I want to be able to edit and delete my past energy entry logs
+- As a user, I want to be able to edit and delete my past productivity entry logs
-- As a user, I want to be able to view my peak and trough energy times
+- As a user, I want to be able to view my peak and trough productivity times
-- As a user, I want to be able to visualize patterns in my energy levels through graphing my energy levels by time of day
+- As a user, I want to be able to visualize patterns in my energy levels through graphs

 ### Sources for methods of tracking energy levels
 - https://alifeofproductivity.com/calculate-biological-prime-time/